 What has the Fall Color Project looked like over the past 4 years?

-their own blog.
+Last year’s fall colors were displayed on their own blog.
 It worked well but I decided this year to bring it back home to Growing The Home Garden.
 The main blog has over 1200 subscribers and I felt that showing those folks the fall colors would help participants the most by bringing new visitors to their blogs.
-You can check out each year's summary post to see how it went and who participated: 2011, 2010, 2009, and 2008.
+You can check out each year’s summary post to see how it went and who participated: 2011, 2010, 2009, and 2008.

 It’s hard for me to believe that we’re already into the 5th year of the Fall Color Project and soon (October) Growing The Home Garden will be celebrating 5 years of blogging!
 I want to thank everyone who has either participated in the past, plans to participate this year, or has followed this gardening blog along its journey!
 A garden is never a complete project.
 It evolves, changes, grows, and gets redone and garden blogs are just the same!